AmirKatorza/CloudHealth_Accounts_Registration/README.md

 python cloudhealth.py
 ```

+3. Choose your processing option from the interactive menu:
+   - Option 1: Process all accounts (excluding consolidated billing accounts)
+   - Option 2: Process only accounts with status 'UNKNOWN' or 'RED' (excluding consolidated billing accounts)

+### Processing Options

+#### Option 1: All Accounts
+- Processes all AWS accounts in CloudHealth
+- Automatically excludes consolidated billing accounts
+- Configures IAM roles for remaining accounts

+#### Option 2: Filtered Accounts
+- Only processes accounts with status 'UNKNOWN' or 'RED'
+- Automatically excludes consolidated billing accounts
+- Useful for focusing on problematic accounts that need attention

+### Script Behavior

 The script will:
+1. Load and validate environment variables
+2. Present an interactive menu for processing options
-1. Retrieve all AWS accounts associated with your CloudHealth instance
+3. Retrieve and filter accounts based on your selection
-2. Filter out consolidated billing accounts and accounts that are already configured
-3. Configure each remaining account with the specified IAM role
+4. Show the number of accounts that will be processed
+5. Configure IAM roles for the selected accounts
+6. Provide detailed output for each account processed
+7. Offer the option to run additional processing cycles

 ## Output

 The script provides detailed output including:
-- Environment variable status
+- Environment variable status at startup
+- Number of accounts matching selected criteria
-- List of accounts being processed
+- List of account IDs to be processed
 - Configuration status for each account
 - Any errors that occur during processing
+- Option to run additional processing cycles

 ## Troubleshooting